koush/scrypted/plugins/homekit/README.md

 ## Troubleshooting

-### HomeKit Discovery and Pairing Issues

-If HomeKit is not discoverable, make sure LAN/WLAN multicast is enabled on your router.
-If HomeKit fails while pairing during a Docker install, ensure host networking is being used.

-### HomeKit Live Streaming Timeout (Recordings maybe working)

-This is a networking issue with multiple interfaces.
-This is the problem 100% of the time.
-Use the HomeKit Plugin's `Scrypted Server Address` setting, and set it to the IP Address of your ethernet manually.
-If your camera is on a separate VLAN, try disabling that to see if that is the issue.

 ### HomeKit Secure Video Not Recording

 If recordings dont work, it's generally because of a few reasons, **follow the steps to determine where it is failing before asking for help**: